AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

 Two kinds of operations can be performed on such objects: read-write operations by procedures or entries, and read-only operations by functions.
 The lock mechanism is implemented so that it's possible to perform concurrent read operations but not concurrent write or read/write operations.

-Let's reimplement our earlier tasking example with a protected object called *Counter*:
+Let's reimplement our earlier tasking example with a protected object called :ada:`Counter`:

 .. code-block:: ada